 You have the same rights to support as the people you care for

-Under the Care Act 2014, the Council has a duty to provide information, advice and support; this is to make sure that Carers' well-being is promoted by helping them to reduce their support needs through maintaining independence and good health, and promoting well-being.
-All partners work with carers to identify the resources already available to them in their family and community networks and put support in place to complement these where necessary.
+Under the Care Act 2014, the Council has a duty to provide information, advice, and support to carers.
+This is to make sure that Carers' well-being is promoted by helping you to balance your caring role and the rest of your life.
+This will help with your mental and physical health and well-being.
+All partners signed up to the all age Carers Strategy will work with carers to recognise and value carers, help develop a life of your own and support to be mentally and physically well.
+To do this we will identify the resources already available to you in your family, friends and community networks and put support in place to complement these where necessary.